In the modest World Cup history of American men’s soccer*, there is always room for something new.

 The other American players saved the day in the steam bath in Qatar, with players on both sides limping from cramps as well as the normal knocks.

-The U.S. has had other operatic third marches in World Cup play.
+The U.S. has had other operatic third matches in World Cup play.
 In 2002 in South Korea, they were drubbed, 3-1, by Poland but at the same time in another city, a referee doled out two red cards to Portugal, making it possible for the host team to advance, along with the Americans.

 "This is a very good day for U.S. soccer," said Brad Friedel, the American goalkeeper, who added: "This was also a very lucky day for U.S. soccer.”